-Phases of Infection and Associated Symptoms
+Rabies Phases and Associated Symptoms

-Once the rabies virus reaches the brain, the affected animal will experience one, two or three phases of the infection.
+Once the rabies virus reaches the brain, the animal will experience one, two or three phases of the infection.
 Also at this point, the virus moves to the salivary glands where it can be transmitted by a bite.
-Just reading about what happens to a rabies-infected animal is extremely disturbing, but it's important that pet parents know what to look for.

 The first rabies phase is the prodromal phase, which usually lasts between one and two days in cats, and two to three days in dogs.
-Symptoms during this phase can include a fever, anxiety, nervousness, and a desire to be left alone.
-Normally friendly pets may show shyness, irritability, or snappishness.
+Symptoms during this phase can include a fever, anxiety, nervousness and a desire to be left alone.
+Normally friendly pets may show shyness, irritability or snappishness.

-Interestingly, normally aggressive animals can turn docile and affectionate, which we see frequently in infected wild animals.
+Normally aggressive animals, interestingly, can turn docile and affectionate.
+We see that a lot with infected wild animals.
 Most pets also persistently lick at the site where they were bitten.

 The second phase of rabies is either the furious phase or the paralytic phase, which is also called the dumb phase.
 In the furious phase, which can last from one to seven days, symptoms include restlessness, irritability, hypersensitivity to noise and visual stimuli, roaming and attacking behaviors.
-Eventually, the animal becomes disoriented, begins having seizures, and eventually dies.
+Eventually, the animal becomes disoriented, begins having seizures and eventually dies.